brimdata/brimcap/README.md

-A command line utility for converting [pcaps](https://en.wikipedia.org/wiki/Pcap#:~:text=In%20the%20field%20of%20computer,not%20the%20API's%20proper%20name.) into the flexible, searchable [Zed data formats](https://zed.brimdata.io/docs/formats/) as seen in the [Brim desktop app](https://github.com/brimdata/brim) and [Zed commands](https://zed.brimdata.io/docs/commands/).
+A command line utility for converting [pcaps](https://en.wikipedia.org/wiki/Pcap#:~:text=In%20the%20field%20of%20computer,not%20the%20API's%20proper%20name.) into the flexible, searchable [Zed data formats](https://zed.brimdata.io/docs/formats/) as seen in the [Zui desktop app](https://github.com/brimdata/zui) and [Zed commands](https://zed.brimdata.io/docs/commands/).

 ## Quickstart